thegetty/quire-docs/content/guide/fonts-customization.md

 ### 1. Preparing Your Font Files and Adding Them to Your Project

 It’s recommended to include your font files in multiple file formats in order to increase browser compatibility.
 Ideally, you will have each of your fonts in the following formats: `.eot`, `.woff2`, `.woff`, and `.ttf`.
-If this is not the case, you can use a free webfont generator[&] like the one from Font Squirrel to produce these various formats from a single source.
+If this is not the case, you can use a free webfont generator like the one from Font Squirrel to produce these various formats from a single source.

 All the fonts you’d like to add should go in a folder named after the font, and all should be named consistently.
 We recommend the following format with lowercase and no spaces: